fresh-eggs/fresh-eggs.github.io/xband_post.md

 The XBAND OS made heavy use of message dispatch in order to execute OS Function calls in addition to routing ServerTalk packets to their appropriate decoding routine.

 For those less familiar with message dispatching, think of it as an array of function pointers.
 In order for ServerTalk to function, the XBAND OS maintains a list of MessageIDs.
 Each MessageID corresponds to a parsing routine available in the ROM.

-The `_ReceiveServerMessageDispatch` function sets up a call to the `kDispatcherVector` which appears to calculate the relaitve address of the corresponding handler given a set of params.
+The `_ReceiveServerMessageDispatch` function is largely responsible for consuming ServerTalk messages.
+Given a set of parameters, it sets up a call to the `kDispatcherVector` which determines the relative address of the parsing routine corresponding to the MessageID in question.

 Below is a snippet of the C function with inline assembly that handles this for ServerTalk messages.
-It first loads the opCode(MessageID) into the `A` register followed by  jumping to the address of the MessageDispatcher.
+It first loads the opCode (MessageID) into the `A` register followed by jumping to the address of the `kDispatcherVector` (the message dispatcher).

 ```C
 MessErr _ReceiveServerMessageDispatch( short opCode )